AaronErhardt/AaronErhardt.github.io/relm4-book/src/introduction.md

 # Platform support

-Relm4 is based on GTK4 so all platforms suppported by GTK4 are available for Relm4 as well:
+Relm4 is based on GTK4 so all platforms supported by GTK4 are available for Relm4 as well:

 + Linux
 + Windows